currawong-project/caw/examples/examples.md

 independently.

-One of the simplest ways to address the individual channels of a processor is by providing a list of value in a preset specification.
+One of the simplest ways to address the individual channels of a processor is by providing a list of values in a preset specification.
-Several examples of this are shown in the presets contained in network `presets` dictionary in `example_03`.
+Several examples of this are shown in the presets contained in network `presets` dictionary in `presets_03`.
 For example the preset `a.lfo.dc` specifies that the DC offset of first channel of the LFO should be 880 and the second channel should be 770.